What is Opportunity International’s vision?

 How do your interest rates compare to market norms?

 Our interest rates are comparable to or lower on a risk/reward adjusted basis to what other organizations charge on typical microfinance loans in emerging markets.
 Because of the vast differences in transaction costs and sizes of microfinance loans from market to market, it is inappropriate to compare them to conventional loans.
 As noted by The Consultative Group to Assist the Poor (CGAP), “Administrative costs are inevitably higher for tiny microlending than for normal bank lending.
 For instance, lending $100,000 in 1,000 loans of $100 each will obviously require a lot more in staff salaries than making a single loan of $100,000.”
 Local money lenders typically charge interest rates that are 3 to 10 times what Opportunity International charges.
 According to one study, “The median informal rate charged by informal money lenders was 10 to 25 percent per month.
 Rates of 5 to 20 percent per day were reported in five countries.”

 Are interest rates fair and affordable to clients?

 Our rates are competitive and considered fair and reasonable by the people we serve.
 The short-term nature of group loans in particular means that the actual amount of weekly interest paid on a loan relative to principle is less than one dollar per $100 borrowed.
 Based on 47,150 client tracking surveys, 4 out of 5 clients said Opportunity International charges fair interest and fees.

 If I help fund a loan, should I expect to be paid back?

 When you help to fund a loan, you are making a donation to Opportunity International.
-When those funds are repaid by the client, the funds remain in the country where the original clients loan was dispursed, so that it can help fund more loans.
-Your inital gift continues to have an impact after the first loan is repaid.
+When those funds are repaid by the client, the funds remain in the country where the original client's loan was disbursed, so that it can help fund more loans.
+Your initial gift continues to have an impact after the first loan is repaid.

 What is Opportunity International’s calling as a Christian organization?